EuroPython/website/data/faq.md

 We encourage and trust you to pick a fair ticket tier that fits your personal circumstance.
 The money you spend will be put straight back to the community to support our diversity initiatives, Financial Aid Programme and other grants offered to the European Python community.
 If you need help to attend the conference, you are most welcome to apply for [Financial Aid](https://ep2022.europython.eu/finaid)!

 ## **Q. Do you provide childcare?**
 A. Yes.
 Children are welcome and we provide free childcare service at the venue staffed by qualified childminders.
 If you are attending with your children, please register a ticket for yourself and select how many children will require childcare at checkout.
 Space is limited, so do register your request early.

+## **Q. Do you provide food at the venue?**
+A. Yes.
+Each ticket includes break refreshments and a light lunch for each day.

 ## **Q. Is there a Financial Aid Program for EP2022?**
 A. Yes, our
 [Financial Aid programme](https://ep2022.europython.eu/finaid) is open for submissions between 8 March - 23 May.
 If you need help attending the conference, make sure to submit your application early!